-At the heart of our work is Jo's belief that we have more in common than that which divides us.
-Jo recognised that the needs and desires we share as human beings provide common ground and a basis for mutual understanding.
-We believe that helping people to recognise this common ground allows them to feel more connected, which provides a basis for increasing understanding of the stark inequalities that some groups face within our society and strengthens the collective sense of urgency to take action.
-In this way, showing that we have more in common and tackling inequalities go hand in hand.
+At the heart of our work is Jo’s belief that we have more in common than that which divides us.
+Jo recognised that the needs and desires we share as human beings provide common ground and a basis for mutual understanding and connection.
+Too often our politics and society emphasises our differences rather than our commonality.
+We believe that helping people to recognise that commonality allows us to feel more connected, build empathy and increase trust.
+It also builds understanding of the stark inequalities that many groups face within our society and strengthens the collective will to take action.

-For us to fully achieve our vision of a kinder, more compassionate society where every individual has a sense of belonging, we must acknowledge and tackle these inequalities.
+As we seek to bring about change across all three of our workstreams, we must acknowledge and tackle these inequalities.
 Being an anti-racist organisation is crucial in order to do this effectively.
 Racism plays a part in many of the problems we seek to address, including divided communities and the abuse and intimidation of Black, Asian and minority ethnic MPs.

 - Explicitly adopting a zero-tolerance approach to discrimination throughout the organisation.